wellcomecollection/docs/rfcs/034-location_location_location/README.md

     -   We look at subfield $a for a free-text description of the access conditions
     -   We look at subfield $f for the standardised open/closed/restricted terminology

-    Note: if these three values are inconsistent, we do not set an AccessStatus from our controlled vocabulary.
+    Note: if these three values are inconsistent, the code will not set an AccessStatus from our controlled vocabulary.
+    This is protection against future inconsistency; there are no known examples.